Download this checklist, print it out and hang it in your garage as a reminder.

 Oil your chain each week to prolong its life and avoid corrosion.
 Refer to your manual for the correct amount of free play your chain should have.
 Too much free play can cause the chain to jump off the sprocket.
 With your bike on the main stand choose a point on the chain about halfway between the front and rear sprockets.
 Move the chain up and down at this point to check if it needs adjustment.

 Worn steering and suspension can cause you to skid or lose control in an emergency.

-To check the front suspension and steering put the bike on its main stand with the front wheel off the ground.
+To check the steering put the bike on its main stand with the front wheel off the ground.
 Look across the forks and make sure they are parallel with each other.
 Turn the bars left and right and check for sticking or binding in the steering head bearings.
 Hold the bottom of the forks and push them back and forward to make sure there is no free play.

 Leave the bike on the main stand with the rear wheel off the ground.
 Hold the swing arm and push it sideways to make sure there is no free play.
 Hold the shocks and push them back and forward to make sure the bushes are not worn.

 If you find any problems with the suspension or steering take the bike to a mechanic.

 Washing your bike makes it look attractive and gives you a chance to look for little problems.
 Look for loose nuts and bolts, fluid leaks, corrosion, damaged cables and damaged wiring.